Complete Guide to Proteins

-Protein is the most discussed macronutrient in nutrition, and for good reason: it plays a central role in muscle building, satiety, and recovery.
-Whether you're an athlete, a vegetarian, or just want to eat well, this guide gives you all the keys to optimizing your protein intake.
+Proteins are the most discussed macronutrient in nutrition, and for good reason: they play a central role in muscle building, satiety, and recovery.
+Whether you're an athlete, a vegetarian, or simply conscious about eating well, this guide gives you all the keys to optimizing your protein intake.

 Steps

-Protein needs range from 0.8 g/kg for a sedentary person to 2.2 g/kg for an athlete in a muscle-building phase.
-Your goal (maintenance, weight loss, muscle gain) and your activity level are the two determining factors for setting your target.
+Protein needs vary from 0.8 g/kg for a sedentary person to 2.2 g/kg for an athlete in a bulking phase.
+Your goal (maintenance, weight loss, muscle gain) and activity level are the two determining factors in setting your target.

 Rank sources by quality

-All protein sources are not equal.
+Not all protein sources are equal.
 The quality of a protein depends on its essential amino acid profile and its digestibility.
-Animal proteins (eggs, whey, meat, fish) are generally complete, while plant proteins often require combinations.
+Animal proteins (egg, whey, meat, fish) are generally complete, while plant proteins often require combinations.

-If you are reducing or eliminating animal protein, learn complementary combinations: grains + legumes (rice + lentils), legumes + seeds (hummus + whole-grain bread).
+If you are reducing or eliminating animal proteins, learn complementary combinations: grains + legumes (rice + lentils), legumes + seeds (hummus + whole grain bread).
 These pairings provide all essential amino acids throughout the day.

 Distribute around training